antrea-io/antrea/docs/network-policy.md

 belonging to a K8s NetworkPolicy.

 **Note**: ClusterNetworkPolicy is currently in "Alpha" stage.
-In order to enable them, edit the Controller configuration in the `antrea` ConfigMap as follows:
+In order to enable them, edit the Controller and Agent configuration in the `antrea` ConfigMap as follows:
 ```yaml
    antrea-controller.conf: |
      featureGates: